$ £ ¥

 DeMark Pivot Points were devised by Tom DeMark, who has invented many other indicators, many of them embraced by hedge fund leaders.
 The DeMark version makes the important point that it really does matter if the close is over the open or below it when calculating pivots.
 DeMark inserts a new factor named X:

 See the chart below, which shows the DeMark support and resistance levels for the 5-period prices in the circle projected out into the future.
-The price high manages to break R1 resistance, but not the close.
-This is an important point — some analysts say that breaking support or resistance by any part of the bar is enough to call it breakout, but Sperandeo is among the experts who say you must insist on the close breaking the line to call it a “breakout.”
-In this instance, the high was a blow-out top and the price proceeded to crash, and crash through support.
-Notice that the price wavered and hesitated for a day before the breakout.
+The first price high manages to break R1 resistance, but not the close.
+This is an important point — some analysts say that breaking support or resistance by any part of the bar is enough to call it a breakout, but Sperandeo is among the experts who say you must insist on the close breaking the line to call it a “breakout.”
+But in this instance, even after the price tested the resistance level the second time and managed to stay above it for a couple of days, it crashed afterward.
+Notice that the price wavered and hesitated for three days before the breakout.
 This suggests that more than one trader was looking at the exact DeMark level.
+The same happened after the price bounced and then fell again - it hesitated for three days before decisively moving below the support level.

 DeMark's support and resistance